LEADING OFF: Judge closing in on DiMaggio; Maddon vs Rays | Taiwan News

 NEED A STOPPER

-Jacob deGrom (8-3, 3.55 ERA) pitches for the New York Mets as they try to avoid a three-game sweep by NL East-leading Washington.
+Jacob deGrom (8-3, 3.55 ERA) pitches for the Mets as they try to avoid a three-game sweep by NL East-leading Washington.
 The right-hander is 4-0 with a 0.84 ERA in his last four outings, but nobody on the New York staff has been able to slow down ex-teammate Daniel Murphy.
 The All-Star second baseman is batting .405 against his only previous big league team.
+"I saw it live and in person for five years," Mets manager Terry Collins lamented.
+"You've got to locate or he's going to get a hit."
+Mets outfielders Yoenis Cespedes (leg cramps) and Curtis Granderson (hip) are banged up, but Nationals right-hander Tanner Roark (6-6, 5.27) has an 11.88 ERA over his last four starts.

 YOU, AGAIN